jsalisi/Unstable/README.md

 # Introduction

+- Refers to instability of modern game releases
 - Platformer / escape room game
 - Use "glitches" to progress
 - Use well known / common types of glitches